hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 ![victimizations-2014](./data/rape/NVAT-data/victimizations-2014.png)

-These estimates show that rape and sexual assault victimizations are ~5.3% of violent crime victimizations and ~13.9% of serious violent crime victimizations.
+These estimates also show that rape and sexual assault accounts for ~13.9% of serious violent crime victimizations.

-Here I'll look at the absolute number of reported and unreported victimizations of violent crimes by using the data from
+Here I'll look at the number of reported and unreported victimizations of violent crimes by using the data from
 [page 2, table 1, "Violent victimizations"][ncvs2], and [page 7, table 6, "Percent of
 victimizations reported to police, by type of crime"][ncvs7] (similar data can